Weekly review of Azerbaijan’s foreign exchange market

 1.7

-The official exchange rate of the manat against the euro has decreased by 0.0277 manat.
-The average AZN/EUR rate has increased by 0.0226 manat and amounted to 1.8278 manat.
+The official exchange rate of the manat against the euro has increased by 0.0097 manat.
+The average AZN/EUR rate has amounted to 1.8375 manat.

 |